State to receive $244 million for abandoned mine cleanup

-Gov. Tom Wolf and U.S. Sen. Bob Casey Jr. said $244.9 million was received to target abandoned mine sites through the bipartisan Infrastructure Law.

-That compares to just over $35 million in 2020 and $55 million a year prior.
+Gov. Tom Wolf and U.S. Sen. Bob Casey Jr. said that $244.9 million was received through the Infrastructure Investment and Jobs Act to target abandoned mine sites in the state.
+That compares to just over $35 million in 2020 and $55 million in 2021.

 “For too long we’ve neglected the pressing needs of communities blighted by abandoned and polluted mines,” Casey said.
 “This funding is just the start of what the infrastructure law will bring to Pennsylvania communities to address vital abandoned mine land and water reclamation projects, clean legacy pollution, create jobs and improve Pennsylvanians’ quality of life.”

-While work has been underway for more than 25 years to address the problem, pollutant-spoiled strip and deep mine properties still litter areas such as Pennsylvania, West Virginia and eastern Kentucky, soiling landscapes, harming waterways and causing other issues.
+While work has been underway for more than 25 years to address the problem, pollution from strip mine and deep mine properties still litter areas such as Pennsylvania, West Virginia and eastern Kentucky, where it damages landscapes, harms waterways and causes other issues.

-Most of the properties were mined generations ago during King Coal’s heyday and then left behind during an era before state and federal environmental guidelines required issues to be addressed and disturbed areas to be restored once mining activity is complete.
+Most of the properties were mined generations ago, during King Coal’s heyday, and then left behind during an era before state and federal environmental guidelines required pollution to be addressed and disturbed areas to be restored once mining is complete.

 “Pennsylvania’s coal industry built and powered our nation for decades.
 Now these communities bear the brunt of abandoned mine land pollution, including ravaged landscapes, property damage and poor health,” Casey said.

-The funding will also create jobs – many of them, mining jobs, to reclaim waste coal piles and industry blights, Casey said.
+The funding will also create jobs, many of them mining jobs, to reclaim waste coal piles and other blights, Casey said.

-Casey has sought for years to keep mine cleanup funds funneling into the state at a time those dollars have been dwindling.

-Wolf credited the President Joe Biden administration’s historic infrastructure plan for generating a federal “solution” to addressing the environmental and public health concerns that abandoned mines and their drainage create.
+Wolf credited President Joe Biden’s administration’s infrastructure plan for generating a federal “solution” to addressing the environmental and public health concerns that abandoned mines and their drainage create.

-“I’m pleased that the Biden administration shares my commitment to reclaiming Pennsylvania’s abandoned mine-land for productive use,” Wolf said.

 Commented